 This is done through one-on-one tutorials, extensive instruction in technical, practical and theoretical aspects of art, and through collective discussions and critical analysis of the work done by students and by other artists.

 The three-year BFA study programme qualifies the student for the international MFA study programme with the four departments: The School of Sculpture Charlottenborg; The School of Painting; The School of Conceptual and Contextual Practises and The School of Media Arts.

 The MFA study programme takes place at one of the four departments; students can switch from one school to another during their studies.
 The MFA study programme is concluded by a final assessment of each student’s contribution to that year’s AFGANG (MFA Degree Show).

-The BFA and MFA study programmes are both supported by the Institute for Art, Writing and Research, which offers teaching on art theory and art history.
-The Institute is also responsible for the overall artistic and academic research done at the Schools of Visual Arts.
+The BFA and MFA study programmes are both supported by the Laboratory for Art Research, which offers teaching on art theory and art history.
+The laboratory is also responsible for the overall artistic and academic research done at the Schools of Visual Arts.